 St. Patrick’s Basilica National Historic Site of Canada is a large stone church built in 1843-47 in the French Gothic Revival style.
 It sits on a large lot occupying one half of a city block near the southwest corner of Réné-Lévesque Boulevard and Saint-Alexandre Street in a busy commercial sector of downtown Montréal, Québec.
 The striking basilica features various French Gothic Revival details such as a tall, central tower and a prominent rose window.
 The formal recognition consists of the church on its footprint.

-St. Patrick’s Basilica was designated a national historic site in 1990 because:
+St. Patrick’s Basilica was designated a national historic site of Canada in 1990 because:

 - it is a fine example of French Gothic Revival architecture in Canada;

 - it witnessed and provided physical and spiritual support to one of the largest early influxes of Irish immigrants to what is now Canada and remains the heart of the Irish population of Montréal.

 St. Patrick’s Basilica was constructed in 1843-47 as the parish church of Montréal’s growing Irish immigrant population.
 As soon as the church was completed, its clergy helped care for Irish immigrants suffering from a typhoid fever epidemic.
 Due to its continuing religious, charitable and educational vocations, St. Patrick’s became the heart of the Irish community in Montréal.
 Its real and symbolic role was evident in its choice as the location for the funeral of Thomas D’Arcy McGee in 1868.